Massachusetts law about emancipation of minors

 Includes detailed information on emancipation and its alternatives, as well as the legal rights of minors to enter contracts, work in various occupations and more.
 Massachusetts law does not specify who is eligible or at what age for emancipation.
 There is no specific form, but this page outlines the factors a judge would consider in an emancipation petition.

-Despite the fact that the "age of majority" is eighteen, this does not mean that all obligations between parents and children will end on the day a child turns eighteen.
-In fact, Massachusetts courts have stated that in this state, there is no fixed age when complete emancipation occurs, and that it does not automatically occur when the child turns eighteen.
+Even though the “age of majority” is 18, this doesn’t mean that all obligations between you and your parents/guardians end when you turn 18.
+In fact, Massachusetts courts have stated that there is no fixed age when complete emancipation happens.
+It does not automatically happen at age 18.
+For example, sometimes parents/guardians have to support their child past their 18th birthday if the child is mainly dependent on them for support.

 Massachusetts laws